-Located on the north end of the Parc de la Villette and part of the striking new Philharmonie de Paris complex, this museum has a permanent collection of over a thousand instruments, sculptures, paintings, and other objects that recount the history of music in Europe from the 16th to 20th centuries.
+Located on the north end of the Parc de la Villette, and part of the striking Philharmonie de Paris concert complex, this museum has a permanent collection of over a thousand instruments, sculptures, paintings, and other objects that recount the history of music in Europe from the 16th to 20th centuries.
 Pore over a beautiful and rare 17th-century guitar with ivory inlay, a clutch of Stradivarius violins, or a concert piano that Franz Liszt once played on.
 A separate section on music from around the world includes another 700 objects, mostly from Africa and Asia.
 As you wander about, you can listen to the instruments you look at on headphones, and you will probably come across live demonstrations by local musicians as well.
-Temporary exhibitions are always big hits here, and are usually paired with special concerts.
-The rest of the Philharmonic complex includes a library, concert hall and educational facilities.
+The temporary exhibitions are always big hits here and include a program of top-notch concerts.
+The rest of the Philharmonie complex includes a library, a cutting-edge concert hall, and educational facilities.

 Musée de la Musique

 In the Cité de la Musique, 221 ave Jean-Jaurès, 19th arrond.

 Our Rating Neighborhood Belleville, Canal St-Martin & La Villette (10th, 19th & 20th Arrondissements) Hours Tues–Sat noon–6pm; Sun 10am–6pm Transportation Métro: Porte de Pantin Phone 01-44-84-44-84 Prices Admission 8€ adults, 7€ ages 27–28, free for visitors 26 and under Web site Musée de la Musique

 MapIn the Cité de la Musique, 221 ave Jean-Jaurès, 19th arrond.
 Paris

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.